chrismarquezz/classlink-integration-demo/SETUP.md

     ```bash
     npm install
     ```
-3. Create an environment file named `.env` in the `frontend` directory.
+3. Create an environment file named `.env` in the `frontend` directory
 4. Add the full Invoke URL for your `get-user-data` API to this file:
     ```
     VITE_GET_USER_DATA_ENDPOINT="PASTE_YOUR_API_ENDPOINT_URL_HERE"